pgrant87/support-bundle/README.md

 The script will create a date and timestamped tarball containing all the items below and print the location and size for the user to easily transfer to Airbyte support.

-_generate_support_bundle.sh_ is the main bash script and entry point, it will need to be run from inside the user’s Airbyte directory.
+_generate_support_bundle.sh_ is the main bash script and entry point.
 To start, we’ll concentrate on Docker installations before adding functionality for Kubernetes.

-Working doc for this at https://docs.google.com/document/d/1xue_F3tKxAZnFYQhMkNlCN9uVqJhJSslfwUM6XzzMEA/edit?usp=sharing
+Working doc for this lives at https://docs.google.com/document/d/1xue_F3tKxAZnFYQhMkNlCN9uVqJhJSslfwUM6XzzMEA/edit?usp=sharing

 ### Items to gather / To-do list
 * All container logs ✅